 Kawasaki needs a naked supercharged offering.
 We knew it was coming, but nobody knew when, but now we know.
 Stepping up the teaser game, Kawasaki has shown two videos picturing what could be a new model, to the H2 family.
-The line up of H2R (full mad machine), H2 (Road legal mad machine) and H2 SX (mad machine for two people) was missing a naked mad machine.
-The Tokyo Motor Show is expecting the reveal on the 23rd October.
+The line up of H2R (full mad machine), H2 (Road legal mad machine) and H2 SX (mad machine for two people) were missing a naked mad machine.
+The Tokyo Motor Show is expecting the reveal on the 23rd of October.

 With Ducati announcing a V4 Streetfighter promising a full fat 200 horsepower engine, this makes 2020 an exciting year.

 Kawasaki does have to be very careful when it comes to the specification of the new model.
 Too high of a spec will make it compete with the H2 SX and the electronic suspension equipped SX SE.
 So keeping the base cost down would be very advantageous.